Capital gains for companies

 Capital gains are subject to the rules and rate of CGT.
 However, the tax liability on chargeable gains from assets, other than development land, are included in the company’s CT payment.
 This means the chargeable gain will be calculated at the CT rate.

 As the rates of CT and CGT are different, the capital gain needs to be adjusted so CGT liability calculates correctly.
-When the adjusted amount calculated at the CT rate, the result is the same as when calculated at the CGT rate.
+When the adjusted amount is calculated at the CT rate, the result is the same as when calculated at the CGT rate.

 How to calculate the adjusted gain